 Delaware.
 Under the DGCL, the principal terms of a merger are approved by directors and may require the vote of stockholders.
 The board of directors of each of two or more corporations must adopt resolutions approving an agreement of merger and declaring the merger advisable.
 Generally, the merger agreement must then be approved by the majority vote of the outstanding stock entitled to vote at an annual or special meeting of each corporation.
 Some mergers may be accomplished without a vote of stockholders.
 For example, no stockholder vote is required for a merger of a subsidiary into its parent, provided that parent owns at least 90% of the outstanding shares of the subsidiary and at least one of the corporations is a Delaware corporation.
-A Delaware corporation also may reorganize into a holding company by merging with or into a wholly-owned subsidiary of the holding company without stockholder approval, unless such approval is expressly required by the certificate of incorporation, and the number of shares to be issued or delivered in the merger is not more than 20% of the number of its shares of any subsidiary of the corporation will be deemed to include the property and assets of any subsidiary of the corporation.
+A Delaware corporation also may reorganize into a holding company by merging with or into a wholly-owned subsidiary of the holding company without stockholder approval, unless such approval is expressly required by the certificate of incorporation, a merger need not be approved by the stockholders of a Delaware corporation surviving a merger if the merger does not reclassify or change the outstanding immediately before the merger becomes effective.
+In a transfer of assets, the property and assets of the corporation will be deemed to include the property and assets of any subsidiary of the corporation.
 Delaware does not authorize share exchanges.